 An intake form is a structured document or set of questions used to collect essential information from a new client, patient, or customer at the point of first contact.
 It captures details like name, contact information, service needs, and qualifying criteria so your team can deliver the right service without chasing missing information later.

-For service businesses — dental offices, law firms, plumbing companies, salons, real estate agencies — the intake form is the starting point of every client relationship.
+For service businesses like dental offices, law firms, plumbing companies, salons, real estate agencies, the intake form is the starting point of every client relationship.
 It determines whether your team shows up prepared or scrambles for basic details after the fact.
-Businesses that rely on phone calls as their primary contact channel face this challenge most acutely, which is why many are turning to a 24/7 Answering Service With AI Receptionist that captures intake data around the clock.

 But intake forms aren't limited to paper clipboards or online questionnaires anymore.
 The way businesses collect intake information is changing, and the businesses adapting fastest are the ones closing more jobs, booking more appointments, and wasting less time on back-and-forth calls.